slotThe/slotThe.github.io/posts/volutes-in-bqn.md

 ```

 I certainly think that `E2` is much prettier than `E1`;
-not only because it's shorter, but also because there seems to be less wrangling to get everything to line up correctly.
+not only because it's shorter, but also because there seems to be less wrangling to get everything to line up correctly.[^12]
 Seeing these side by side does reveal that they use a lot of the same techniques,
 however, which I think is interesting.